pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 .. note::

-  **'Assign taxonomy' is not the part of the full per-defined pipeline**.
+  **'Assign taxonomy' is not the part of the full pre-defined pipeline**.
 This step can be selected and run via **QuickTools** panel.
 See below.

 ___________________________________________________